 Q: Can an unwitting telepath be made to do something they do not wish to do?

 A: Fortunately, no. As far as we know, no telepath has the ability to force another to do something against their will.
-At most a suggestion can be transmitted, one as simple as “call me so we can talk,” which can then be ignored or acted upon as the recipient chooses.
+At most a suggestion can be transmitted, one as simple as “call me so we can talk”.
+Suggestions can be ignored or acted upon as the recipient chooses.

 Q: This still seems like it could be a dangerous skill in the hands of the wrong person.
 Shouldn’t we be worried?